klyw1998/klyw1998/README.md

-- 👋 Hi, I’m Liangyawei Kuang (匡梁亚伟) @klyw1998
+- 👋 Hi, I’m Liangyawei Kuang (匡梁亚伟/Kris Kong) @klyw1998
 - 👀 I’m interested in Pure Mathematics and Algorithms
 - 🌱 I’m highly addicted in Artificial Intelligence and related exciting topics
-- 💞️ I’m looking to collaborate on reinforcement learning, decision-theoretic planning, and multi-agent systems (multiagent systems).
+- 💞️ I’m interested in reinforcement learning, decision-theoretic planning, and multi-agent systems (multiagent systems).
 - 📫 You can reach me by sending e-mail to kriskongloveyou@gmail.com

 <!---